 Mitigation measures will be determined for archaeological sites on an individual site basis and take into consideration the site size, content and perceived significance, and the relative location, type and duration of project activity.
 The first consideration for mitigation will be avoidance, by project relocation or redesign wherever feasible.
 Next level of mitigation to be considered will be implementation of as large a buffer zone as possible, with some protection such as installation of barriers where needed.
 The third, and final, level of mitigation will be site data recovery.
-In the case of temporary or intermittent use facilities, such as construction camps or roads, any sites within 30 m will be mitigated, while those more than 30 m away will be either mitigated or be protected and monitored.
+In the case of temporary or intermittent use facilities, such as construction camps or roads, any sites within 30 m will be mitigated, while those between 30 m and 100 m will be either mitigated or be protected and monitored.
 Sites within 100 m from major activity areas and permanent developments, such as camps, mines, mill sites, and active quarries, will be mitigated.
 Sites less than 500 m from the major project components will be periodically monitored, and selected sites may require SDR.
 Mitigation plans for each individual site judged to have some potential for impact will be developed in consultation with the Department of Culture and Heritage, Government of Nunavut and the Inuit Heritage Trust.
-Details for all sites recorded to date and management plans for each site are contained the Heritage Resource Protection Plan in Volume 8, Annex 25.
+Details for all sites recorded to date and management plans for each site are contained the Heritage Resource Protection Plan in Volume 8, Annex V8-6.

-Even if 18% of the total known sites within the LSA may be affected by the Phase 2 Project, this is balanced by the positive effect of the content of those sites being carefully mapped and recorded and pertinent cultural information extracted by scientific excavation.
+It has been estimated that between 12% and 19% of known sites within the Madrid-Boston LSA may be directly affected.
+This is balanced by the positive effect of the content of those sites being carefully mapped and recorded and pertinent cultural information extracted by scientific excavation.
 All information and items collected during site investigations are deposited in a museum designated by the Government of Nunavut and are available for future generations.
 Therefore, the overall residual effect of the Project on heritage resources is considered not significant.